akhilrapole817-glitch/SLP_TakeHome/README.md

 The first time a vehicle is searched, the backend makes live calls to the NHTSA API and caches results in the database.
 All subsequent searches for that vehicle are instant.
 A production system would pre-warm the cache with background jobs (Celery, etc.).

 **TF-IDF vs. Neural Embeddings**
 The symptom search uses scikit-learn's TF-IDF vectorizer with bigram support, which already dramatically outperforms naive string matching.
-A production V2 would use dense vector embeddings (e.g. `all-MiniLM-L6-v2`) stored in `pgvector` for fully semantic recall — but that requires 2GB of GPU dependencies unsuitable for a free-tier server.
+A production V2 would use dense vector embeddings (e.g. `all-MiniLM-L6-v2`) stored in `pgvector` for fully semantic recall — Dense embedding-based search would improve semantic recall, but it adds additional infrastructure and dependency overhead that felt unnecessary for an 8-hour MVP.

 **No Cache Invalidation**
 Once complaint and recall data is cached to the DB, it doesn't automatically refresh.
 A production system would add TTL stamps and nightly refresh jobs to keep data current.